-At Droptica, we designed, made and implemented a new design of an online store for mobile devices for one of the oldest publishers in Poland.
+At Droptica, we designed and implemented a new design of an online store for mobile devices for one of the oldest publishers in Poland.
 We used Drupal 7 Commerce and did some search engine optimisation.
 The results?
-Increased sales.
+Increased sales!

-Three years ago we started cooperating with Wydawnictwo WAM Publishing House, one of the oldest Polish Catholic publishers.
+Three years ago we started cooperating with Wydawnictwo WAM Publishing House, one of the oldest Polish Catholic publishers, providing them with our Drupal development services.
 In addition to books on religious topics, they also publish scientific and popular science publications, with a total of about 150 titles a year.
 Their products include prayer books, catechisms, academic dissertations, literature, biographies, young adult books and cookbooks, including the famous recipes of Sister Anastasia.

 “The most admirable work of our time” said Pope Pius XI about the "Apostleship of Prayer,” which was the source of the Krakow-based Wydawnictwo WAM Publishing House.
 It was founded in 1872 by the Jesuits.
 In practice, this means that WAM celebrated its 145th anniversary in 2017.

 What is more, the publishing house received many awards and distinctions, including the Magellan Prize, 2014 Feniks Award and many more.